“People make fun of us,” said Madeleine, owner of the lodge where I was staying in northeastern Switzerland.

 The region of Appenzell has been divided since 1597 into two half-canons.
 (Swiss canons are like our states.)
-The northwestern part is called Ausserrhoden and is mostly Protestant.
-The southeastern, more mountainous portion is called Innerrhoden and is mostly Catholic.
-Innie and Outie, together, they are Appenzell.
+The southeastern, more mountainous part is called Innerrhoden and is mostly Catholic.
+The northwestern portion is called Ausserrhoden and is mostly Protestant.
+Innie and Outie, together, are Appenzell.

-Just east of Zürich Airport, the views turn agricultural, fields, farm towns, community gardens.
-The train rolled smoothly, kids shrieked in the aisles, the conductor checked my rail pass.
+Just east of Zürich Airport, the views turn agricultural with fields, farm towns, and community gardens.
+The train rolled smoothly, as kids shrieked in the aisles.
+The conductor checked my rail pass.
 Several other trains zoomed past, coming and going like cars on the interstate.
 In Gossau I sipped coffee at the station while waiting for the next train.
 Groggy, I’ve not been able to adjust to the six-hour time difference since arriving in Switzerland.

 For a break, I got off the train in the town of Appenzell.
 The facades of the buildings on Hauptgasse, the main street, are whimsically garish.
 I strolled up and down a couple of times, absorbing the bright colors.
 The shops were all closed, noon to 2 pm, but I found some hot tomato soup and crusty bread at a bakery.